jhuintprog/spring2020/finproj/index.md

 The `allowMove` member function should only allow an `Entity` to make a move if either

 1. it is onto an adjacent unoccupied `Tile`, and the `Tile`'s `checkMoveOnto` member function allows the move, or
-2. it is onto an adjacent `Tile` occupied by an entity with the "v" (moveable) property, and the moveable entity is permitted to move onto an unoccupied adjacent `Tile` in the same direction that the original entity is moving
+2. it is onto an adjacent `Tile` occupied by an entity with the "v" (moveable) property, and the moveable entity is permitted to move onto an *unoccupied* adjacent `Tile` in the same direction that the original entity is moving

+Note that an "unoccupied" Tile is one which doesn't have an Entity on it.

 Moves out of bounds, or moves by more than 1 unit of distance, are not allowed under any circumstances.